pront-Ix/alim-agent-beta/README.md

 *   **Intelligent AI Agent:** Powered by LangChain, the AI agent processes user queries and retrieves relevant information.
 *   **Comprehensive Knowledge Base:** Utilizes a FAISS vector store populated with extensive Islamic knowledge.
 *   **Interactive Chat Interface:** A user-friendly React frontend allows for seamless conversation with the AI.
 *   **Voice Input & Output:** Seamlessly interact with Alim using your voice, and hear responses spoken aloud.
+(Note: Voice features are currently best supported on Google Chrome and have not been extensively tested on other browsers yet.
+In shaa Allah, broader browser compatibility will be addressed in future updates.)
 *   **Contextual Responses:** Provides accurate and contextually appropriate answers to a wide range of Islamic questions.
 *   **Conversation Memory:** Stores past conversations to maintain context across interactions.